tobykurien/Xtendroid/README.md

 Gotchas
 =======

-There are currently some bugs with the Xtend editor that can lead to unexpected behaviour (e.g. compile errors) when you don't expect them.
+There are currently some bugs with the Xtend editor that can lead to unexpected behaviour (e.g. compile errors).
 Here are the current bugs you should know about:

 - [Android: Editor not refreshing R class](https://bugs.eclipse.org/bugs/show_bug.cgi?id=433358)
 - [Android: First-opened Xtend editor shows many errors and never clears those errors after build ](https://bugs.eclipse.org/bugs/show_bug.cgi?id=433589)